EVERYTHING YOU NEED TO KNOW ABOUT GOING DIVING IN FUVAHMULAH

 How To Get to Fuvahmulah?

-Fuvahmulah can be reached two ways.
-The first method is to take a domestic flight from the capital of the Maldives, Malé.
-There are flights that run daily between Malé and Fuvahmulah.
-The duration is 1.5 hours but may take up to two hours if the flight includes a stopover.
+You can reach Fuvahmulah in two ways.
+The first option is to take a domestic flight from Malé, the capital of the Maldives.
+Daily flights operate between Malé and Fuvahmulah, with a travel time of 1.5 hours, which may extend to two hours if there is a stopover.

-Another method would be by getting the ferry service between Addu and Fuvahmulah.
-This speedboat ferry service takes between 45 to 90 minutes depending on the sea conditions and operates daily except for Fridays.
+You can also take the ferry service between Addu and Fuvahmulah.
+This speedboat ferry takes 45 to 90 minutes, depending on sea conditions, and operates daily except for Fridays.

 For both options, we at Pelagic Divers Fuvahmulah will assist in arranging for the flight or ferry tickets.